sap-tutorials/sap-build-process-automation/tutorials/spa-subscribe-free-trial/spa-subscribe-free-trial.md

 ### Subscribe to SAP Build Process Automation

+**IMPORTANT**: In case you cannot see SAP Build Process Automation in Service Marketplace, please use the option **Using Entitlements** above in the tab.

 [OPTION BEGIN [Using Service Marketplace]]

 1. After successful creation of SAP BTP account using Free Trial, select **Services**> **Service Marketplace**.
 In the search field, type **SAP Build Process Automation** and select the tile.